 Both the Project Approval and EPL state that a 45dB short term limit applies during the night time period (10pm - 7am).
-The Project Approval stipulates the $L{AMax}$ must not exceed 45 dB at the two receiver locations (Kenvil Place and Wollombi Road) while the EPL stipulates that the $L{A1}$ must not exceed 45 dB at the nearest residential receiver most affected by noise from activities at the premises (deemed to be 26 Fairway Street).
+The Project Approval stipulates the L{AMax} must not exceed 45 dB at the two receiver locations (Kenvil Close and Wollombi Road) while the EPL stipulates that the L{A1} must not exceed 45 dB at the nearest residential receiver most affected by noise from activities at the premises (deemed to be 26 Fairway Street).

-LAMax measurements performed at the Project Approval locations were elevated due to localised noise sources and are not representative of the site contribution.
-While a LA1 measurement was not directly obtained at 26 Fairway Street, the LAMax measured at this location was 47 dB, The LAmax reading is a shorter time period than the LA1 and provides a conservative assessment of short term noise potentially impacting sleep.
-An exceedance within 2 dB of the criteria is considered negligible under the NPfI and it is likely that an LA1 result if available would be compliant.
-For reference the LA10 result of 44dB at this location is below the 45dB LA1 criteria.
+L{AMax} measurements performed at the Project Approval locations were elevated due to localised noise sources and are not representative of the site contribution.
+While an L{A1} measurement was not directly obtained at 26 Fairway Street, the L{AMax} measured at this location was 45 dB, equivalent to the criteria.
+The L{Amax} reading is a shorter time period than the L{A1} and provides a conservative assessment of short term noise potentially impacting sleep.

-Due to the proximity of the Fairway Street location to the site (357m) and the significant distance between the two Project Approval locations and the site (1050m and 1350m), a compliant result at Fairway Street implies the $L{AMax}$ is also compliant at both the Kenvil Place and Wollombi Road locations.
+Due to the proximity of the Fairway Street location to the site (357m) and the significant distance between the two Project Approval locations and the site (1050m and 1280m), a compliant result at Fairway Street implies the L{AMax} is also compliant at both the Kenvil Close and Wollombi Road locations, which is consistent with observations made during the measurement periods.